 - How can I file a complaint alleging unlawful training programs?

 - What will happen with complaints received by the hotline?

-- When will the Department of Labor publish the Request for Information mandated by Executive Order 13950?
+- When did the Department of Labor publish the Request for Information mandated by Executive Order 13950?

 When does Executive Order 13950 become effective?